nmarsollier/viaduct/docs/content/docs/resolvers/resolver_annotation.md

 )
 ```

 This resolver fragment uses a `shouldInclude` variable.
 At runtime, the value for this variable will be determined by the value of the `includeMe` argument to `MyType.foo`.
 To support nested GraphQL input types, the `fromArgument` string can contain a dot-separated path.

 There are three mutually-exclusive parameters to the `@Variable` class that can be used to set the value of a variable:

-1. the `fromArgument` parameter just illustrated,
+1. the `fromArgument` parameter just illustrated
 2. the `fromObjectField` parameter, which takes a dot-separated path relative to the `objectValue` of an execution.
-If used, the path must be a selection defined in the resolver’s objectValueFragment.
+If used, the path must be a selection defined in the resolver's objectValueFragment.
 3. the `fromQueryField` parameter.
-This parameter is analogous to `fromObjectField`, but the path describes a selection in the resolver’s `queryValueFragment`.
+This parameter is analogous to `fromObjectField`, but the path describes a selection in the resolver's `queryValueFragment`.

 #### VariablesProvider

 The `variables` parameter does not allow arbitrarily-computed values to be used as variables.
 To support dynamic use cases, a `VariablesProvider` can be used.

 For example, consider a resolver for `MyType.foo` whose required selection set uses variables named `startDate` and `endDate`.
 To provide dynamically-computed values for these variables, the implementation for `MyTypeResolvers.Foo` may nest a class that implements the `VariablesProvider` interface:

 ```kotlin
 @Variables(types = "startDate: Date, endDate: Date")